-You don't have to attend the North American Commercial Vehicle Show (NACV) to be up to speed on the latest diverse power solutions Cummins is poised to bring to market.
+If you couldn't attend last year's North American Commercial Vehicle Show (NACV), here's a recap to help you get up to speed on the latest diverse power solutions Cummins is poised to bring to market

-Cummins will have a strong presence at this year’s NACV show, showcasing a wide range of the company’s latest industry-leading technologies.
-As a 100 year old company whose products can be found powering applications in markets ranging from construction to marine, meeting the energy and environmental demands of the future is the name of the game, and the company is committed to developing a broad portfolio of power solutions.
+Cummins had a strong presence at last year’s NACV show, showcasing a wide range of the company’s latest industry-leading technologies.
+As a 101 year old company whose products can be found powering applications in markets ranging from construction to marine, meeting the energy and environmental demands of the future is the name of the game, and the company is committed to developing a broad portfolio of diverse power solutions.

 That message was made loud and clear when Dr. Wayne Eckerle, Vice President of Global Research and Technology at Cummins, recently testified before the House Energy and Commerce Subcommittee on Environment and Climate Change in Washington, D.C.